Sonikyu/Bitcamp-2024-Better-Bridge/README.md

 # Modified Bridge Card Game
  A Python implementation of the popular card game [Bridge](https://en.wikipedia.org/wiki/Contract_bridge) with a few modifications to the rules.
- Originally, built during the hackathon Bitcamp to make it easier for our team to play our version of bridge virtually during the Summer Break when we would be separated.
+ Originally, built during the 2024 Bitcamp Hackathon to make it easier for our team to play our version of bridge virtually during the Summer Break when we would be separated.

 ## How It's Made
 **Tech Used:** Python, Pygame